SysBioChalmers/Human-GEM/.github/CONTRIBUTING.md

 ## Contributing guidelines

 Contributions to **Human-GEM** are very welcome and greatly appreciated!
-Credit will always be given to anyone who contribute.
+Credit is given to everyone who contributes.
+This is done by either manually modifying the `.all-contributorsrc` or automatically with the `all-contributors` bot, and updating the `Contributors` sections of the `README` accordingly.

 You can contribute in **2** major ways: by creating issues, and by sending pull requests (PRs) with additions, deletions, corrections, etc. to the `yml` model and/or `tsv` annotation files.
 Please follow the following guidelines: